Jack in the Green Hastings 2021 May Day Festival

 11.30am - Time for a pause in The High Street - Whilst everyone has the opportunity for dancing and some refreshments, Jack travels back through the procession to meet all of his followers.
 Once he's ready, the procession re-gathers behind him so he can lead them up towards the West Hill at around midday.

-11.45am - Entertainment for the crowd - 'Now and Then' are a local four-part acapella vocal harmony group renowned for their unique blend of voices.
-Their job is to keep the crowd entertained as the procession moves onwards towards the West Hill.
+11.45am - Entertainment for the crowd - This is a 45-minute slot where guest entertainers keep the crowd buzzing as the procession moves onwards towards the West Hill.